An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 We begin using the same tolerance, $\EVHd{10^{-14}}$, as the previous tables.
 In Table \ref{tab:stateMGDtable1}, we see that when keeping 25 MGD1RA adjoint ROM modes or 50 state modes we do not attain convergence and do not attain accuracy near $10^{-8}$.
 Once we keep 50 or more MGD1RA adjoint ROM modes and 100 or more state modes, we do attain convergence.
 Note that keeping 50 state ROM modes never achieves convergence or accuracy near $10^{-8}$ for any MGD1RA adjoint ROM modes.
 This is due to the state ROM needing more modes and is not due to the adjoint ROM needing more modes which is clearly illustrated in the Table \ref{tab:stateMGDtable1}. \PAKe{Increasing the number of MGD1RA adjoint ROM modes and the state ROM modes concurrently deacreases the number of iterations needed, and Tables \ref{tab:stateMGDtable1}-\ref{tab:stateMGDtable3} seem to suggest there is a balance to be struck, i.e., it is not always beneficial to increase the MGD1RA adjoint ROM modes while keeping the state ROM modes fixed nor vice-versa.}

-When using relatively few modes, it is common that a ROM is unable to attain the same accuracy as the FOM.
-Therefore, we provide a table using \EVHd{$\delta=10^{-14}$} with the tolerance $10^{-12}$. in Table \ref{tab:stateMGDtable2} we see the same results as Table \ref{tab:stateMGDtable1} but with lower iteration counts.
+When using relatively few modes, it is common that a ROM is unable to attain the same accuracy as \PAKr{a} FOM.
+Therefore, we provide a table using \EVHd{$\delta=10^{-14}$} with the tolerance $10^{-12}$. \PAKr{I}n Table \ref{tab:stateMGDtable2} we see the same results as Table \ref{tab:stateMGDtable1}, but with lower iteration counts.
 Again, in Table \ref{tab:stateMGDtable3}, we lower the tolerance to $10^{-8}$ and \EVHd{simultaneously lower $\delta$ to $10^{-10}$}.